geislerovamarie/SpravaNot/README.md

 ### Overview
 **Správa Not** is a sheet music management application that allows users to create their own digital library or portfolio.
 The app is designed to help musicians organize and manage their sheet music efficiently.
 Users can store, group, and add additional information, notes, or even audio recordings to their sheet music files.
+This application is part of a bachelor's thesis submitted on April 13, 2023.

 ### Features
 - Create and manage a personal sheet music library